Merlin in comics: DC Comics

-The first adaption of Merlin first appeared in a King Arthur based comic book story in the anthology comic book series entitled originally New Comics (later re-titled Adventure Comics) in issue #3 in Feb.
-1936 by Rafael Astarita, kicking off a six-issue adaptation of "The Tale of Sir Gareth of Orkney" by Sir Thomas Malory.
-He was also one of the earliest appeared recurring characters in a DC Comics title appearing only slightly after Doctor Occult and before Slam Bradley and Superman.
+The first adaptation of Merlin first appeared in a King Arthur-based comic book story in the anthology comic book series entitled originally New Comics (later re-titled Adventure Comics) in issue #3 (Feb.
+1936) by Rafael Astarita, kicking off a six-issue adaptation of "The Tale of Sir Gareth of Orkney".
+He was also one of the earliest appearing recurring characters in a DC Comics title, appearing only slightly after Doctor Occult and before Slam Bradley and Superman.

-In a Superboy story, he appears as a scientist of King Arthur's time who looks like Mr. Mxyzptlk, but also has the gift of Second Sight.
+In a Superboy story, he appears as a scientist of King Arthur's time who looks like Mister Mxyzptlk, but also has the gift of Second Sight.

 The first modern version of Merlin is linked to his appearance in The Demon #1 (Sept.
 1972).
 In this series, Merlin summons the demon Etrigan to combat Morgaine le Fey, and appears in several more issues of the series.
-These events are shown from a different point of view in Madame Xanadu vol. 2 #1 (Aug.
+These events are shown from a different point of view in Madame Xanadu (vol. 2) #1 (Aug.
 2008), a Vertigo Comics title.
-In The Demon vol. 2 #1 (April 1987), Merlin is established as Etrigan's half-demon brother and subsequent uses of the character have followed this back story.
+In The Demon (vol. 2) #1 (April 1987), Merlin is established as Etrigan's half-demon brother and subsequent uses of the character have followed this backstory.

-Merlin is the half-demon son of the demon Belial and an unknown human woman and the younger half-brother of the demons Lord Scapegoat and Etrigan.
-His very first appearance has him serving his traditional tutelary role to King Arthur in Camelot, alongside Lancelot, Guinevere, and Gareth.

-Merlin had further adventures in King Arthur's court.
-He gave a magical suit of armor (which protects its wearer from all forms of harm) and a sword (capable of cutting any substance except the aforementioned suit), as well as a winged horse named Victory to the Shining Knight.
-He also guided squire Brian Kent, the young man who became the Silent Knight.

 Merlin's father Belial had him trained in the arts of sorcery so that he could use his powers to control his older brother Etrigan.
 As a result, Merlin traveled far and wide on the mortal plane, studying various schools of magic.
-Eventually he became learned enough to bind his brother, and was responsible for binding Etrigan to the body and soul of the druid Iason, who would later be known as Jason Blood.
-Merlin employed the now-controllable demon in the defense of Camelot, against his nemesis Morgaine le Fey, her army of demons, and her son Mordred.
-Before Morgaine le Fey's attack, Merlin subdued his other brother Lord Scapegoat and the Thing-That-Cannot-Die, banishing them to the Region Beyond, and set Sir Percival the Golden Knight to guard the Region's exit, which is located in England.
-The Region Beyond, possibly located in the Infernal Province known as the Labyrinth, is where King Arthur had Merlin banish all the dangerous mystical entities native to Great Britain.
+Eventually he became learned enough to bind his brother, and was responsible for binding Etrigan to the druid Iason, who would later be known as Jason Blood.
+Merlin employed Etrigan in the defense of Camelot against his nemesis Morgaine le Fey, her army of demons, and her son Mordred.
+Before Morgaine's attack, Merlin subdued his other brother Scapegoat and the Thing-That-Cannot-Die, banishing them to the Region Beyond, and set Sir Percival to guard the Region Beyond and prevent its prisoners from escaping.